About the author

 While I believe I still hold a rifle accuracy record from sixth form college (all the bullets from the magazine went through the same ragged hole in the target – which I still have) shooting was not really my thing.
 Riding bikes off-road and, starting in 1974 at age 18, hang gliding became the main activities that defined my life up to the turn of the century.

 When The New Avengers first appeared on British television in 1976, I had the bizarre sensation of wanting to somehow climb in through the screen of our small black-and-white TV to get at Purdey, played by Joanna Lumley, to possess her.
 Eight years later, a taller (and younger) version of Purdey walked into my life.
+We were never more than ‘just friends’ (unfortunately).
 She is the girl with her arm around me in the 1984 photo, although I have cropped her out.
 Sorry.

-By this time I had acquired a broken nose (bike crash), a crushed vertebra (hang glider
+By that time I had acquired a broken nose (bike crash), a crushed vertebra (hang glider

 crash sub-optimal landing), and not forgetting a splinter of bone sticking out of a knuckle from skiing on the army’s dry slope at Aldershot.
 (The army nurses at Frimley Park hospital could not help with that one either.)